-In JML, parsing is done by simply ignoring //@, /\@ and \/ at the lexical analysis level.
+In the original (University of Iowa) JML tools, parsing was done by simply ignoring //@, /@ and / at the lexical analysis level.
 This technique could modify the semantics of the code, for example:

-'''

 1 return x /@ +1 / ;

-'''

-In our language, this is forbidden.
+In our language (as in the definition of JML and current JML tools, such as OpenJML), this is forbidden.
 Technically, the current implementation of Frama-C isolates the comments in a first step of syntax analysis, and then parses a second time.
 Nevertheless, the grammar and the corresponding parser must be carefully designed to avoid interaction of annotations with the code.
-For example, in code such as if (c) //@ assert P; c=1;
+For example, in code such as if (c) //@ assert P; 2 c=1;

 the statement c=1 must be understood as the branch of the if.
-This is ensured by the grammar below, saying that assert annotations are not statements themselves, but attached to the statement that follows, like C labels.
+This is ensured by the ACSL grammar, which states that assert annotations are not statements themselves, but attached to the statement that follows, like C labels.